History and exam

 According to an analysis of approximately 400,000 women ages 15 to 44 years with symptomatic disease, pregnant women were more likely to be hospitalized, be admitted to the intensive care unit, receive invasive mechanical ventilation or extracorporeal membrane oxygenation, and die compared with nonpregnant women.
-Increased body mass index is a risk factor for severe disease in pregnant women.

 See the Complications section for more information on pregnancy-related complications.

 People who are current or former smokers are at increased risk for severe disease.

 Smoking is associated with severe or critical outcomes, and an increased risk of intensive care unit admission and mortality.
 The association appears to be more significant in former smokers compared with current smokers.
 Current smokers are at higher risk of developing severe disease compared with nonsmokers.
 Smokers have double the mortality risk compared with nonsmokers.
 This may be due to increased airway expression of the angiotensin-converting enzyme-2 receptor in smokers.